 A visual artist and photographer driven by unconventional expression and the inescapable urge to create, Miss Replicant has called upon her passion for fetish and fabrication to bring life to a series of human-like playthings that invoke an erotic juxtaposition of plastic and flesh.
 Being a high-strung adolescent and devoted reader, Miss Replicant continually immersed herself in a glut of creative hedonism—dreaming up vibrant narratives and doodling on classroom literature until she received her very first sketchbook when she was 12 years old.
 Today, the self-taught creative reflects on her childhood complex as she revels in the bewitching magic of doll-making to establish herself as a novel artist within the community.

-You are a doll maker and fabricator with a seriously spooky vibe and captivating aesthetic.
+You are a doll maker and fabricator with seriously spooky vibes and a captivating aesthetic.
 Talk to me about your craft and what encouraged you to create these miniature masterpieces.

 I started out as a doll collector first, which is common for many ball-jointed doll hobbyists.
 There are a lot of us, and every person approaches doll collecting differently based on their personal interests.
 With my first doll, I bought her wig and clothes, but I did all of the painting myself and realized I enjoyed making things for her more than I liked buying them already made.
 As my collection grew, I began making more and more things for them until their customizations became fully handmade.
 I suppose I enjoy the act of working on a project based on a specific vision or idea—seeing it completed and knowing I made it with my own two hands.
 It’s a lovely feeling.

-Using jointed dolls as a blank canvas, you develop some of the most darkly beautiful characters, building them piece by piece, from their realistic eyes and hair to latex lingerie, collars, and head harnesses.
+Using jointed dolls as a blank canvas, you develop an array of darkly beautiful characters and build them piece by piece, from their realistic eyes and hair to latex lingerie, collars, and head harnesses.
 Describe your creative process and state of mind when developing these figures.

 Some artists have a hard time coming up with ideas, but I seem to have the opposite problem: so many ideas, so little time.
 I have a notebook nearly filled with various lists of ideas I have for my dolls and artistic work.
 I never lack inspiration, though its sources can vary.
 A common misconception about my work is that I make the dolls myself, which is untrue.
 Though I would love to get good enough at sculpting to create my own dolls, I currently purchase my dolls blank from independent artists.
 My current collection includes dolls from small doll maker companies in China, France, and the United States, though there are doll sculptors all over the world.
 All of my dolls have names, characters, personalities, and stories, and often times, I will buy a specific sculpt of doll based on how well she fits a character I have in mind.